 Substantially all of our revenues and costs are denominated in RMB, while a significant portion of our financial assets are denominated in U.S. dollars.
-We rely entirely on dividends and other fees paid to us by Baidu Online and Baidu Netcom.
+We currently rely entirely on dividends and other fees paid to us by Baidu Online and Baidu Netcom.
 Our exposure to foreign exchange risk primarily relates to cash and cash equivalent, denominated in U.S. dollars as a result of our past issuances of convertible preferred shares through private placements and proceeds from this offering.
 We do not believe that we currently have any significant direct foreign exchange risk and have not hedged exposures denominated in foreign currencies or any other derivative financial instruments.
-Although the exchange rate between RMB and the U.S. dollar has been effectively pegged since 1994, there can be no assurance that RMB will remain pegged.
-Recently, there has been significant international pressure on the Chinese government to permit the free floatation of the RMB, which could result in an appreciation of RMB against the U.S. dollar.
+On July 21, 2005, the PRC government changed its decade-old policy of pegging the value of the RMB to the U.S. dollar.
+Under the new policy, the RMB is permitted to fluctuate within a narrow and managed band against a basket of certain foreign currencies.
+This change in policy has resulted in an approximately 2.0% appreciation of the RMB against the U.S. dollar.
+While the international reaction to the RMB revaluation has generally been positive, there remains significant international pressure on the PRC government to adopt an even more flexible currency policy, which could result in a further and more significant appreciation of the RMB against the U.S. dollar.
 Any significant revaluation of RMB may materially and adversely affect our cash flows, revenues, earnings and financial position, and the value of, and any dividends payable on, our ADS in U.S. dollars.
 For example, an appreciation of RMB against the U.S. dollar would make any new RMB denominated investments or expenditures more costly to us, to the extent that we need to convert U.S. dollars into RMB for such purposes.
 The functional currency of Baidu.com, Inc. is the U.S. dollar and the functional currency of Baidu Online and Baidu Netcom is RMB, and our reporting currency is RMB.
 As a result, an appreciation of RMB against the U.S. dollar would result in foreign currency translation or transaction losses when we translate our consolidated assets from the U.S. dollar into RMB.
-As of December 31, 2004, we held RMB200.2 million (US\$24.2 million) in cash and cash equivalents, of which US\$18.2 million was denominated in U.S. dollars.
-Assuming we had converted the U.S. dollar denominated cash balance of US\$18.2 million as of December 31, 2004 into RMB at the exchange rate of US\$1.00 for RMB 8.2765 as of June 30, 2005, this cash balance would have been RMB150.3 million.
-Assuming a 10% appreciation of the RMB against the U.S. dollar, this cash balance would have decreased to RMB136.6 million as of December 31, 2004.
+As of December 31, 2004, we held RMB200.2 million (US\$24.2 million) in cash and cash equivalents, of which US\$18.2 million was denominated in U.S. dollars, Assuming we had converted the U.S. dollar denominated cash balance of US\$18.2 million as of December 31, 2004 into RMB at the exchange rate of US\$1.00 for RMB8.1046 as of August 1, 2005, this cash balance would have been RMB147.5 million.
+Assuming a further 10% appreciation of the RMB against the U.S. dollar, this cash balance would have decreased to RMB134.1 million as of December 31, 2004.